“You miss 100% of the shots you never take.”Wayne Gretzky

 Link building is a crucial part of successful SEO, and we noticed that many of the Pin and Travel posts didn’t undertake any form of link building beyond basic social media exposure and sometimes an internal link.

 Understanding the importance of link building, we developed an elaborate plan to slowly begin building links.
-We also utilized basic promotion techniques such as social media, forum websites such as Reddit and Quora, Google+, Google Posts, and other avenues to create exposure and drive the initial flurry of traffic.
+We utilized basic promotion techniques such as social media, forum websites such as Reddit and Quora, Google+, Google Posts, and other avenues to create exposure and drive the initial flurry of traffic.
+While there is not a direct correlation between social media and SEO, there most certainly is an indirect correlation that can have a big impact on SEO.

 However, beyond those methods we ensured that the post capitalized on internal links first and foremost.
 We then set out on a link building campaign which included contacting the sources we used as references within our own post.
 These were quick wins to either ask for a link or a social media share.